 Be positive, think positive; may it be for yourself or others.
 Being positive about yourself will lead you to success while being positive to others will lead you to happiness.
 Have a positive thought towards others even if things are apparently not likewise.
 We are what we think, construct positive thoughts to construct and form a positive you.
 What the world needs is a positive society.
 A society where there’s no hatred, no jealousy, no animosity despite having a change of thought, views, cultures, and opinions.
 So let’s be the change the world wants.
 Your happiness will spread happiness, your positive thinking will cultivate positive thinking.

 Remember that you are the one who is in control of your thoughts and actions, don’t let society influence you of the negative things that go around you.
 See yourself as a positive person who can influence others towards positivity.
 And analyze your thoughts and intentions before every action you do and every word you say, or at least most of the time.
 Because this will train you to be a better self.
 All the best.

-Bottom line is this, negative thinking can really get you down and affect your outcomes in life.
+The bottom line is this, negative thinking can really get you down and affect your outcomes in life.
 Use the tips and you will begin to see improvements day by day, it may not happen overnight but a continuous effort to think in a more positive way will improve your life.